 From England, head north towards Carlisle on the M74 and once you have crossed the Scottish border, follow the M77/A77 and signs for Kilmarnock and Ayr.
 The scenic Galloway Tourist Route, along the A713, is a beautiful alternative to the main roads and well worth exploring at your own pace, taking in the lush countryside of Dumfries & Galloway and Ayrshire.
 When travelling to the North Ayrshire coast from Glasgow, take the M8 westbound followed by the A737 and the A760.

 If you plan on travelling by bicycle, take a look at our information on cycling in Scotland.

-You can find out up-to-date traffic information from Traffic Scotland, and plan your route with Transport Direct.
+You can find out up-to-date traffic information from Traffic Scotland.

 For information about all public transport in Scotland, the best place to check for information and timetables is with Traveline; you can also download their handy mobile app or call them on 0871 200 22 33.